tomasanchez/tomasanchez/README.md

 ## I'm a SAP developer, and an engineer student

-- 🔭 I’m currently working on a infix calculator, with parser and scanner imolementation for syntaxis and semantics of programming languages.
+- 🔭 I’m currently working on a infix calculator, with parser and scanner implementation for syntaxis and semantics of programming languages.
 - 🌱 I’m currently learning everything 😄
 - ⚡ Fun fact: I love Arctic Monkeys, my favourite song is Arabella.